radiantlogic-v8/documentation-new/documentation/external-zookeeper-install-guide/02-configuring-external-zookeeper-ensemble.md

 1. On the first node in the Zookeeper ensemble, extract the compressed Zookeeper installer.

+   >[!warning]
-   >**Note – the screen shot below is a general reference and the file name indicated is not the latest zip file name.
+   >The screen shot below is a general reference and the file name indicated is not the latest zip file name.
 For Windows deployments, use the rli-zookeeper-external-`<version>`-windows_64.zip file.
-For Linux deployments, use the rli-zookeeper-external-`<version>`-linux_64.tar.gz file.**
+For Linux deployments, use the rli-zookeeper-external-`<version>`-linux_64.tar.gz file.

 ![An image showing ](Media/Image2.2.jpg)